 Property Description Alarm Enable specifies the type of alarming to be used by the input.
-AE 0=Disabled 1=Contact 0>1 2=Contact 1>0 3=Change Of State 8=Fire 11=Supervise Digital Output 1 12=Supervise Digital Output 2 13=Supervise Digital Output 3 14=Supervise Digital Output 3 14=Supervise Digital Output 4 15=Supervise Digital Output 5 16=Supervise Digital Output 6 17=Supervise Digital Output 7 18=Supervise Digital Output 7 18=Supervise Digital Output 8 19=Supervise Digital Output 9 20=Supervise Digital Output 10 21=Supervise Digital Output 11 22=Supervise Digital Output 12 LP Interlock Polarity determines how the interlock is interpreted.
-LP=0 the input is considered interlocked when it has a value of 1.
-LP=1 the input is considered interlocked when it has a value of 0.
-RH Run Hours indicates the number of hours present_value=1 for the input.
-RL Run Limit specifies a number of hours that present_value=1 after which a run limit alarm is generated.
-Setting RL=0.0 disabled run limit alarms for the input.
+AE 0=Disabled 1=Contact 0>1 2=Contact 1>0 3=Change Of State 8=Fire 11=Supervise Digital Output 1 12=Supervise Digital Output 2 13=Supervise Digital Output 3 14=Supervise Digital Output 3 14=Supervise Digital Output 5 16=Supervise Digital Output 5 16=Supervise Digital Output 7 18=Supervise Digital Output 7 18=Supervise Digital Output 8 19=Supervise Digital Output 9 20=Supervise Digital Output 10 21=Supervise Digital Output 11 22=Supervise Digital Output 12 GI GID of I/O Device indicated the global identification number of the STATbus device associated with the output.
+If the inputs does not have a STATbus device mapped to it, GI will be 0.
 IF Input Filter Delay the debounce time (in seconds) during which the input must remain stable to avoid the signal being read as a digital bounce.
 In the case of a bounce, the object reliability is set to 1.
-MD Pulse Counter Mode defines how the NB-GPC2 detects a pulse.
+LP Interlock Polarity MD Pulse Counter Mode defines how the NB -GPC1 detects a pulse.
 0=Rising edge 1=Falling edge 2=Both 3=None NP Number of Pulses Accumulated displays the current number of pulses detected on the digital input selected in IC.
+RH Run Hours indicates the number of hours present_value=1 for the input.
+RL Run Limit specifies a number of hours that present_value=1after which a run limit alarm is generated.
+Setting RL=0.0 disabled run limit alarms for the input.
 SF Pulse Multiplier specifies a scaling factor (0.000 to 65.535) that is multiplied by NP to obtain a scaled count. sv Scaled Pulse Count displays a scaled version of NP using the formula SV = NP x SF